TULiberalArts/German/pages/student-life.md

 ## Herder Institut InterDaf at the University of Leipzig
 ![Leipzig]({{site.baseurl}}/media/resized Goethe-Statue-Leipzig.jpg){:.responsive-img .img-right}
-This is a four-week program of intensive German language instruction on a level commensurate with the student’s skills from ‘beginner’ to ‘advanced’, which will be taught at the Herder Institute InterDaf of the University of Leipzig in the German state of Saxony.
-Included will be tours and overnight excursions, as well as intensive instruction leading to four Temple credits.
+This is a four-week program of intensive German language instruction on a level commensurate with the student’s skills from “beginner” to “advanced,” which is taught at the the University of Leipzig’s Herder Institute InterDaf.
+Included are tours and overnight excursions as well as intensive instruction leading to four Temple credits.
 The Herder Institute has over 60 years of excellence in advancing German Language skills, as well as teaching about the culture and civilization of Germany.

 The program includes all levels of proficiency, intensive instruction, excursions, cultural programs, meet and greets with German students, and tours of Old University City.
-Leipzig is the City of Bach, Goethe & Schiller, Wagner, Mendelssohn, Handel, Grieg, and many others.
+Leipzig is the City of Bach, Goethe and Schiller, Wagner, Mendelssohn, Handel, Grieg, and many others.
 Spend your summer speaking German in Leipzig!

 - [Program Dates](https://studyabroad.temple.edu/node/572/) <br>
 - [Application Deadline](https://studyabroad.temple.edu/application-deadlines) <br>